 - if the groundhog comes out of its burrow on this day and sees its shadow, it will retreat to its den, and winter will persist for six more weeks; if it is sunny that morning–a longer winter

 - if it does not see its shadow, spring will arrive early; if it is cloudy that morning–an early spring

 Of course, we all know that this is just for fun.
-But, how accurate is Punxsutawney Phil?
+But how accurate is Punxsutawney Phil?
 Can he really predict the weather?
-I mean, at least here in PA we have lots of crazy folklore and superstitions about caterpillars, fat squirrels and the weather, just to name a few.
+At least here in PA, we have lots of crazy folklore and superstitions about caterpillars, fat squirrels, and the weather, to name a few.

 One thing that has never made sense to me–aren’t both predictions really the same?
-If he sees his shadow, 6 more weeks of winter.
+If he sees his shadow, six more weeks of winter.
 February 2 plus 6 weeks=about March 16 or so.

 The first day of spring is March 20.
 So isn’t he going to be right?
 If you use the ‘early spring’ prediction, it really stays the same.